livepeer/LIPs/LIPs/LIP-25.md

 As aforementioned delay will initially be enforced through social convention but expectations for social rules should still be set.

-The proposal is that the Livepeer Inc multisig uses a delay of 1.5x the current unbonding period when staging contract upgrades or parameter updates.
+The proposal is that the Livepeer Inc multisig uses a delay equal to the unbonding period plus two rounds when staging contract upgrades or parameter updates.
 This value should be used as the `_delay` argument when calling `stage()`.

-`DELAY = 5760 blocks x 7 x 150% = 60480 blocks`
+`DELAY = 5760 blocks x 9 = 51840 blocks`

 __At recent 12 second blocktimes this results in about a 5,5 day unbonding period and 8,5 day parameter update delay__